cloudsurfer365/bosun/README.md

 # bosun

-Bosun is a set of JSON endpoints to interact with Cisco iOS devices via Netmiko SSH
+A Flask API to interact with Cisco iOS devices via Netmiko SSH that enables programatic configuration and management of Cisco iOS switches.

 ## HTTP API